 Greg Hill & Associates understand how the stigma of such charges can destroy marriages, thoroughly ruin reputations and end one’s career, even if the charges are eventually dismissed or you are found not guilty.

-What makes such consequences all the more painful is that the charges are often untrue or greatly exaggerated.
-They may be initiated by an ex-wife seeking to ruin our client’s life because our client began divorce proceedings.
-A teenager may also report sexual abuse when the dad or mom refuse to let her move out or date a boy at school who the parents fear.
+What makes simply facing such charges all the more painful is that the charges are often untrue or greatly exaggerated.
+They may be fabricated by an ex-wife seeking to ruin our client’s life because our client began divorce proceedings.
+A teenager may also report sexual abuse when the dad or mom refuse to let her move out or date a boy at school who the parents dislike.
 Other times, the charges may be true, but they are inflated also for an ulterior purpose.

-We consequently aggressively work to help our clients avoid such obligations by negotiating toward a plea bargain to charges that does not require registration.
-Many of the convictions are also considered strike offenses under California’s Three Strikes law, so we aim to negotiate a resolution for a different charge that is not a strike.
+We consequently aggressively work to help our clients avoid such punishing consequences by negotiating early toward a plea bargain to charges that do not require registration.
+Many of the convictions are also considered Strike Offenses under California’s Three Strikes law as serious and/or violent felonies, so we aim to negotiate a resolution for a different charge that is not a Strike.